iFixit/toolbox/README.md

 The scope could be anything specifying place of the commit change.
 For example `Icon`, `Tab`, `SearchInput`, etc...

-You can use `*` when the change affects more than a single scope.
+Remember that **scope** is entirely optional.
+Only include a scope if the commit message doesn't stand on it's own outside the context of a pull request.

 ### Subject
 The subject contains succinct description of the change:

-* Use the imperative, present tense: "change" not "changed" nor "changes"
+* Use the imperative, present tense: "Change" not "Changed" nor "Changes"
-* Use sentence case
+* Use sentence case: "Some message" not "some message" nor "Some Message"
-* No dot (.) at the end
+* Do not include a dot (.) at the end

 ### Body
-Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
+Just as in the **subject**, use the imperative, present tense: "Change" not "Changed" nor "Changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer